Understanding YOLOv2 training output

 With that out of the way, time to break down the first line, describing the results for one batch of images.
 For those that want to delve into the code themselves to verify my claims, this line of code implements how the following line is written.

-• count: 8 is the amount of positives (objects to be detected) present in the current subdivision of images (subdivision with size 8 in our case).
-Looking at the other lines in the log, you'll see there are also subdivision that only have 6 or 7 positives, indicating there are images in that subdivision that do not contain an object to be detected.
+Avg Recall: 0.12500is defined in code asrecall/count, and thus a metric for how many positives YOLOv2 detected out of the total amount of positives in this subdivision.
+In this case only one of the eight positives was correctly detected.count: 8is the amount of positives (objects to be detected) present in the current subdivision of images (subdivision with size8in our case).
+Looking at the other lines in the log, you'll see there are also subdivision that only have6or7positives, indicating there are images in that subdivision that do not contain an object to be detected.

 Conclusion